0 Comment

 Most organizations feel that a common approach is the best strategy for recognizing and rewarding employees.

-However, such an approach often doesn’t work since the workforce comprises different individuals with varying demographics and motivational factors.
+However, such an approach often fails because the workforce comprises individuals with varying demographics and motivational factors.

 This “one-size-fits-all” approach makes rewards and recognition a mere formality and fails to generate the desired results.

-To avoid this, organizations should develop a flexible rewards system, customized as per the needs and expectations of different segments of the workforce.
+To avoid this, organizations should develop a flexible rewards system customized to the needs and expectations of different workforce segments.

 2. Focusing only on Cash Rewards